Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the rational curve divisor

-For some small $k$ these definitions give root lattices $E_5=D_5$, $E_4=A_4$, $E_3=A_2A_1$, $D_3=A_3$, $D_2=A_1A_1$.
-For lower $k$ the definitions still make sense but may produce non-root lattices.
+$E_n$ is the lattice $K_V^\perp\subset\Pic V$ for a smooth del Pezzo surface $V$ of Picard rank $\rho=n+1$.
+Their Weyl groups are defined to be generated by reflections in the $(-2)$-vectors.
+For some small $n$ these definitions give root lattices $E_5=D_5$, $E_4=A_4$, $E_3=A_2A_1$.
+For lower $n$ the definitions still make sense but may produce non-root lattices.
 In addition, for $\rho=2$ there are two del Pezzo surfaces surfaces $\bF_1$ and $\bF_0$, giving $E_1$ and $\iE_1$ respectively.
 We list the lattices and their Weyl groups for these special cases in Table~\ref{tab:small-DE}.